sbarrack/skribbl-community-scripts/README.md

 # skribbl-community-scripts
-A collection of all user scripts for Skribbl.io
+A collection of user scripts for Skribbl.io